The Florida Federation of Garden Clubs Headquarters 1400 S. Denning Drive, Winter Park, FL 32789

 She is a master flower show judge and a NGC accredited Flower Show Schools Instructor in Design and is qualified to instruct at the Symposium level.
 Claudia has presented design programs throughout the eastern U.S. and has presented four design programs at CFAA.
 Her designs have been featured in two FFGC Calendars, Vision of Beauty and Design Deimensions, and in the WAFA book Designing the American Way.
 She has taught the FFGC Floral Design Courses in 10 of the 12 FFGC Districts.

 Claudia is a proud seventh-generation Floridian.
 She graduated fromt eh Univeristy of Florida and taught 7th and 8th grade mathematics and English.
 She and her husband Val have three children, six grandchildren, two dogs and six formerly feral cats.

 First Vice President: Albert (Al) Latina

 Al has served on the FFGC Executive Board since 2013, when he was elected to the position of Third Vice President.

-Al Latina earned his BA and MS degrees in Biology from the University of Florida.
+Al Latina earned his BA and MS degrees in Biology from Florida State University.
 After graduation, he joined the faculty at the University of South Florida, where he retired after 42 years.

 Second Vice President: Marjorie H. Hendon

 Marge was born and raised in Ft.
 Lauderdale and enjoyed teaching for 32 years.
 Her first encounter with FFGC was when her fifth grade class at East Marion Elementary in Ocala won first place in Florida's single class garden competition at the 2004 EPCOT International Flower and Garden Festival.
 She took her class to EPCOT to see the garden and fell in love with FFGC's beautiful floral designs.